|License Type||SaaS | On-Premise|

 How does the Contrast agent handle XXS attacks in Protect?

 Our XSS rules are setup to block at perimeter-only.
-In Protect policy you may still see both blocking options Block or Block at Parameter.
+In Protect policy you may still see both blocking options Block or Block at Perimeter.
 This is to maintain backward compatibility with older agents.
-However any of our recent agents (beginning in 2020) will Block at Parameter when either of these are set.
+However any of our recent agents (beginning in 2020) will Block at Perimeter when either of these are set.

 Why do we Block at Perimeter for XSS, unlike other rules?